Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ![Plots_simple](https://user-images.githubusercontent.com/97886286/150672678-7e51b079-7291-4dec-98ec-f6015451ded3.jpeg)

-Looking at the results, the mean is found to be closer to reality (4) when adjusting for at least one of the covariates.
-However, the standard deviation is only estimated correctly when adjusting for W and Y simultaneously.
+Looking at the results, the mean is found to be closer to reality (mean = 4 and s.d. = 0.086) when adjusting by Y. However, comparing the unadjusted model and the models adjusted for at least one covariate, the latter provide more accurate estimates.

+$ Añadir justificación

 # 4. Changing parameters